krishnannarayanaswamy/data-pipelines/README.md

 1. Login to your Astra account.

 2. Create a Streaming Tenant
-    1. Create a unique name for your tenant such as `irt-hilton`.
+    1. Create a unique name for your tenant such as `irt`.
 We will refer to  this as `<TENANT>` in the remainder of this workshop.
     1. Navigate to *Streaming* in the Menu.
     2. Click the *Create Tenant* button.
     3. Create a streaming tenant using the following:
         * Tenant Name: `<TENANT>`
         * Provider: `Google Cloud`
-        * Region: `useast1`
+        * Region: `australiase1`

     <img width="344" src="assets/create_streaming.png">